Jackson South is Miami-Dade's First Hospital to Implant World's Smallest Pacemaker Post-FDA Approval of the Device

 Discouraged by his inability to live life the active lifestyle he was accustomed to, Finale sought solutions to his heart condition.

-Finale went to Jackson South Community Hospital where he was seen by cardiologist, Juan Zambrano, MD, who diagnosed him with bradycardia due to atrial fibrillation with slow ventricular response.
+Finale went to Jackson South Medical Center where he was seen by cardiologist, Juan Zambrano, MD, who diagnosed him with bradycardia due to atrial fibrillation with slow ventricular response.
 This irregular heartbeat (arrhythmia) that can lead to heart-related complications including heart failure, stroke and blood clots.

 Finale’s heart rate was extremely low – 20 to 30 beats per minute compared to a normal resting heart rate, which ranges from 60 to 100 beats per minute in adults.